vinodhini-17/DS_Module13/EX3-Implementation-of-Tower-of-Hanoi.md

 ```
 /*
 Program to implement Tower of Hanoi
-Developed by: Aliya Sheema
+Developed by: vinodhini k
-RegisterNumber: 212223230011
+RegisterNumber: 212223230245
 */

 #include<stdio.h>